How to Attain Your Long Wanted Peace of Mind

 --- Mahatma Gandhi

 With a bit of a useful practical wisdom we might as well start viewing all life as merely a state of mind.
-By themselves they are only appearances to which we are giving some qualities.
+In a sense, life is a series of cognitive and emotional experiences to which we are attaching some qualities.

 All the people, known and unknown to us are nothing but our own mind's constructs.
 And all our perceptions, memories, beliefs, attitudes, every single feature of our wakeful state are easily changeable---once when we know that we can.

 And yes, we can.
-I known we have been told otherwise---by those who had been told otherwise so they couldn't know any better.
+I know we have been told otherwise -- by those who had been told otherwise so they couldn't know any better.

 We have been changing, refining, altering our nature for the most of our life, not paying much attention to that process actually happening.
 We took it for granted that we think about some things differently today than we did when we were teenagers.

-Unfortunately, the process didn't impress us enough as our conscious act of advancing ourselves, but we took it for something "automatic", mostly stirred up by new, more complex demands of life---something from the "outside".
+Unfortunately, the process didn't impress us enough as our conscious act of advancing ourselves, but we took it for something "automatic", mostly stirred up by new, more complex demands of life -- something stimulated from the "outside".

 Well, it's time for us to see that ability to change as something conscious, as being at our disposal all the time.
 We can junk our unusable pet theories, ideologies, even religions at the drop of a hat.
 Peace of mind is not just another ideal unreachable by standards of a culture that's gravitating around suffering, strife, hardships, disappointments, and a cruel realism.